Home Resources Guides Pay-per-applicant Guide: Leverage Application-on-demand to Save Hiring Cost

 Track your applicants

-Installing an applicant tracking system to track the number of applications received can help recruiters with their hiring strategy..
+Installing an applicant tracking system to track the number of applications received can help recruiters with their hiring strategy.
 Applicant tracking systems will collate data in real time and provide insights on what is and isn’t working for an ad.
 Recruiters can use these insights to further fuel their hiring efforts or even revisit their hiring strategies.

 Prioritize hiring efforts

 Most job boards will allow recruiters to focus on key roles that need more attention.
-By prioritizing on specific job roles, recruiters can make the most of their hiring budget and achieve key ring objectives first.
+By prioritizing on specific job roles, recruiters can make the most of their hiring budget and achieve key objectives first.

 Important points to keep in mind while running pay per applicant campaigns